 The artworks touch me.
 They invite me to go back to feelings that are hidden away.
 At the same time, I realize that pleasure often comes with pain, or is it the other way around?

 “I don’t specifically want to make a statement.
 Some topics are interesting to paint about but its not always a statement.
 But if one of my friends is experiencing something it does sometimes trigger me to reflect it in my art.
 I paint mostly about a feeling.
 The whole expo, but maybe all my work, work on both sides.
 If you’re looking for stratification and a deeper meaning, you’ll find it in my work, but if you don’t need that I hope you find it interesting as well.”

 I ask Ard about why he has made the eyes of his work stand out so much, in a different way we’re used from him.

 “If you highlight one specific feature, you automatically focus on that part instead of the rest of the body.
 It’s the same with a burka, you focus on the eyes, it’s the only thing you look at and identify with.
 I thought it’s interesting with painting, I can make one thing very realistic and the rest more graphic, abstract, visual.
 People still look mostly at the highlighted part even though there’s a lot to see.”

 When looking at Ard’s works, I see the pain.
 I see the pleasure.
-I’m not sure if the feeling his paintings give me are my feelings or his.
+I’m not sure if the feelings his paintings give me are my feelings or his.
 Does he want to tell me something or do I want to be heard?
-One thing I know, the emotions that Ard’s work arouse in me, is the reason I wanted to write about art.
+One thing I know, the emotions that Ard’s work arouses in me, is the reason I wanted to write about art.